jeff-burright/Autopilot_ESP32_wifi/README.md

 The WIFI interface allows adjustment of PID settings and magnetic variation.

 **Version Notes:**
+--fixed tilt-compensation of compass
 --created rudder position gauge that loads in the HTML interface and updates in realtime --adjusted motorspeedMIN from 30 to 100.
 --tweaked dodge functions to reactivate steering after dodging.
---changed LCD output layout.
+--changed LCD output layout

 **Issues:**
 None at present.
+Pilot has been tested under motor and under sail on two boats.
+Code has lots of old artifacts from Jack's version
+Experimental aspects:
-Code has lots of old artifacts from Jack's version Experimental aspects: wiper motor noise reduction via PWM frequency modulation seems to work.
+wiper motor noise reduction via PWM frequency modulation seems to work.